-- Students will take shelter during a tornado warning - Parents/guardians may not pickup during a tornado warning and are not advised to pick up early if there will be an overlap of inclement weather and driving home.
-Disaster experts warn that cars and other automobiles are among the most dangerous places to be during a tornado. - If a tornado warning occurs during pickup and a parent/guardian is already at the school they are encouraged to seek shelter in the school. - Drills conducted monthly during tornado season
+- Fire: - Evacuate to designated areas quickly, quietly, and safely - Teachers will take attendance rosters, take roll and report missing students - wait in designated areas for instructions. - drills conducted monthly - Tornado: - Students will take shelter during a tornado warning - Parents/guardians may not pickup during a tornado warning and are not advised to pick up early if there will be an overlap of inclement weather and driving home.
+Disaster experts warn that cars and other automobiles are among the most dangerous places to be during a tornado. - If a tornado warning occurs during pickup and a parent/guardian is already at the school they are encouraged to seek shelter in the school. - Drills conducted monthly during tornado season - School Intruder: - Police will be called to assist - Classroom doors will be locked and if the situation deems it, students evacuated to a designated meeting space. - Families will be notified as soon as possible. - Drills conducted orally monthly, in practice once a quarter

-School Intruder:

-- o Police will be called to assist - Classroom doors will be locked and if the situation deems it, students evacuated to a designated meeting space. - Families will be notified as soon as possible. - Drills conducted orally monthly, in practice once a quarter